Renny Harlin: Unproduced and upcoming films

-From the late 1980s and going into the 1990s, Harlin was attached to multiple projects at Carolco Pictures.
+From the late 1980s and going into the 1990s, Harlin was attached to multiple projects at Carolco.
 Among them were Child of the Dragon, a starring vehicle for Brandon Lee written by Barry Beckerman about a leader of a Chinese student rebellion who comes to America to rescue his sister, and Sandbox Club written by Tom DeCerchio.

 Harlin was interested in making a biopic about fellow Finnish personality, composer and national hero Jean Sibelius.
 Die Hard 2 used Sibelius' Finlandia in a crucial scene, but the Sibelius movie was eventually directed by Timo Koivusalo in 2003.